schanjr/schanjr/README.md

 ### Hi there, I'm Stanley. 👋
 ## I'm a developer, photographer, and most importantly learner.

-- 👓 I'm currently working on some side projects related data organization and visualization. [grafana]
+- 👓 I'm currently working on some side projects related data organization and visualization like [grafana].
-- 😿  I'm looking to collaborate on some projects related to helping/addressing [covid19]. [projects]
+- 😿  I'm looking to collaborate on some [projects] related to helping/addressing [covid19].
 - 🥅 2020 Goals: Contribute more to Open Source projects and put more Web Apps online!
 <br/>